Protecting Your Interests During Federal Grand Jury Investigations: A Note From Solomon L. Wisenberg

 In conducting federal criminal investigations, a grand jury can pretty much do what it wants, other than violating certain testimonial and constitutional privileges.
 Federal grand jury subpoenas are almost never quashed on grounds that they call for irrelevant information or go beyond the grand jury's authority.
 Obviously, testifying or providing documents to such a powerful body entails grave risks.
-You should never attempt to face these risks without the help of an experienced white collar criminal defense attorney.
+I believe that citizens should never attempt to face these risks without the help of an experienced white collar criminal defense attorney.

 A Sophisticated Defense Against Aggressive Law Enforcement Tactics

 Your lawyer can't be with you in a federal grand jury room, but he or she can be right outside the room, and you have the right to consult with him or her after each and every question.
 In fact, you can spend as much time as you need conferring with your lawyer, as long as you are not attempting to disrupt the federal grand jury process.
 You can also leave the grand jury room in order to brief your attorney about the questions being asked and your responses.
 In most jurisdictions, you can take notes of questions asked during the grand jury session.
 These can later be shared with your attorney.